Hey guys! I’m Danny.

 Pro: Invite Only.

 I personally think a tiered system like this is a good thing.
-It rewards those who are create quality t-shirts.
+It rewards those whoare creating quality t-shirts.
 It also helps prevent spammers from uploading 10,000 designs and destroying any chance you have of being successful.

 Step 3: Recognizing Merch T-Shirts

 Before you start doing any research, you need to recognize what a Merch listing looks like.
-If you didn’t click the link earlier, click it now.
+If you didn’t click the link earlier, click it now because this is important when doing research.

-Once you know that, you can check the BSR (best selling rank) to see how well that shirt is selling on Amazon.
+Once you know what to look for, you can check the BSR (best selling rank) of the shirt to see how well it is selling on Amazon.
+I use a tool called MerchData.io to get live, accurate Merch sales data.

-All Merch listing have two things in common: a sizing chart, and a visible white tag.
+All Merch listing have two things in common: a sizing chart (see below), and a visible white tag.

 Visible White Tag